kenjis/vagrant-centos6-php/README.md

 * Redis 2.4
 * Beanstalkd 1.9
 * Elasticsearch 1.4
+* Jenkins
+* PHP (You can install only one PHP version)
   * PHP 5.6
   * PHP 5.4

 You can choose your favorite framework.
+(You can choose only one)

 * CodeIgniter
 * FuelPHP 1.x